lat35n-hrt/myblog/content/en/posts/030_wrangler_v4_production_commands/index.md

 | Namespace | preview or production |

 This article prioritizes **reliably interacting with Production KV / R2**.
+For KV/R2, this guide assumes remote mode (real resources).
+The local mode stores its state under .wrangler/state (you can reset it by deleting that directory if needed).

 ## 1. JSON PUT to Production KV